Best AI Tools for 5–50 Person Accounting and Law Firms (2026)

 The Problem With Most AI Tool Guides

 Most AI tool roundups are written for enterprise IT departments with six-figure software budgets and a full-time CTO to evaluate options.
 They recommend Harvey AI for law firms (starts at $1,000+/lawyer/month, 20–50 seat minimum) and Intapp for accounting firms (built for Big Four environments).
-None of that applies to you.
+This guide is written for a different firm: 5–50 employees, one to three partners, real clients, and no dedicated IT department.
+None of that content is written for you — this guide is.

 The good news: 2026 is the first year the tools designed specifically for 5–50 person professional services firms have become genuinely competitive.
 You no longer need an enterprise budget to get tools that save real time.
 This guide covers what actually works — by firm type, by price, and by the size of the practice it fits.